ebrahimebrahim/joplin-populate-agenda-headings/README.md

-# Joplin Plugin
+# This plugin

 This is a Joplin plugin that populates date headings to set up an agenda for the week.
 It's pretty specific to my personal workflow.

-The main two files you will want to look at are:
+The main two files to look at are:

 - `/src/index.ts`, which contains the entry point for the plugin source code.
 - `/src/manifest.json`, which is the plugin manifest.
 It contains information such as the plugin a name, version, etc.